+7.17.1.7 The DTC members will meet with the assigned administrator after the peer observations and before any post-evaluation meetings to discuss evaluation process and commendations, considerations or recommendations identified during the evaluation process.

-7.14.2 The ITRC functions as a reviewing body during the contract faculty member’s first, second, and third contract years when the DTC recommends that the District enter into a second or third contract or that the District grants tenure at the end of the third contract as provided in Education Code sections 87608 and 87608.5.
+7.17.2 The ITRC functions as a reviewing body during the contract faculty member’s first, second, and third contract years when the DTC recommends that the District enter into a second or third contract or that the District grants tenure at the end of the third contract as provided in Education Code sections 87608 and 87608.5.

-7.14.2.1 The ITRC shall consist of five members who are appointed on a college-wide basis.
+7.17.2.1 The ITRC shall consist of five members who are appointed on a college-wide basis.
 Three of the members are tenured faculty appointed by the Academic Senate President but shall not be from the same division.
 Two of the members are management employees appointed by the Superintendent/ President.
 The Academic Senate President may serve as an ITRC member.
 The ITRC chair shall be designated by the Academic Senate President following consultation with the Superintendent/President.

-7.14.2.2 ITRC members shall serve staggered three-year terms.
-The ITRC chair may serve an additional year in an ex-officio capacity.
+7.17.2.2 ITRC members shall serve three-year terms and may be reappointed.
 A vacancy on the ITRC shall be filled on the same basis as the initial appointment of the ITRC member who vacated the position.

-7.14.2.3 Decisions and recommendations of the ITRC shall be determined by majority vote, although consensus is desirable.
+7.17.2.3 Decisions and recommendations of the ITRC shall be determined by majority vote, although consensus is desirable.
 If a decision and recommendation made by the ITRC is contrary to the recommendation of the DTC, the matter shall be forwarded to the JTRC for resolution.

-7.14.2.4 A vacancy may occur on the Institutional Tenure Committee when a person is unable to serve.
-A vacancy also occurs when an ITRC member is identified as having both an appointment on the ITRC and on the DTC of a contract faculty member.
-The Academic Senate President will fill a faculty vacancy or vacancies by appointing regular faculty member(s) or him/herself a specified in the District-CCFT Agreement, section 7.14.2.2 to serve as substitute(s) as needed on the ITRC.
-The Superintendent/President will fill a management vacancy or vacancies by appointing management member(s) as specified in the District-CCFT Agreement, section 7.14.2.1 to serve as a substitute(s) as needed on the ITRC.
+7.17.2.4 A vacancy may occur on the ITRC when a person is unable to serve.
+The Academic Senate President will fill a faculty vacancy or vacancies by appointing regular faculty member(s) or themselves as specified in the District-CCFT Agreement, section 7.13.2.2 to serve as substitute(s) as needed on the ITRC.
+The Superintendent/President will fill a management vacancy or vacancies by appointing management member(s) as specified in the District-CCFT Agreement, section 7.13.2.1 to serve as a substitute(s) as needed on the ITRC.

-7.14.3 The JTRC functions as a dispute resolution forum if there is no agreement between the DTC and the ITRC regarding a DTC recommendation that the District enter into a contract faculty member’s second or third contract or a DTC recommendation that the District employ a contract faculty member as a regular (tenured) faculty member for all subsequent academic years, as provided in Education Code sections 87608 and 87608.5.
+7.17.3 If the DTC and the ITRC do not agree on a recommendation that the District enter into a contract faculty member’s second or third contract or a DTC recommendation that the District employ a contract faculty member as a regular (tenured) faculty member for all subsequent academic years, as provided in Education Code sections 87608 and 87608.5, a Joint Tenure Review Committee (“JTRC”) shall be formed.
+The JTRC consists of two elements, the Division Tenure Committee (“DTC”) and the Institutional Tenure Review Committee (“ITRC”).
 The JTRC also acts as a reviewing body during the contract faculty member’s first contract and second contract if the DTC recommends that the District not enter into a second or third contract.
 Finally, the JTRC is responsible for making a recommendation during the period of the third contract that the District, pursuant to Education Code section 87609, either grant tenure or terminate the contract faculty member.
 The ITRC chair shall chair the JTRC.

-7.14.3.1 Consistent with the provisions of this Article, the JTRC chair is responsible for coordination and communication with each DTC chair, establishing the agenda and conducting JTRC meetings, and communicating JTRC recommendations.
+7.17.3.1 Consistent with the provisions of this Article, the JTRC chair is responsible for coordination and communication with each DTC chair, establishing the agenda and conducting JTRC meetings, and communicating JTRC recommendations.